End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Controller design for bilinear systems

 \section{Controller design for bilinear systems}

-For the controller design, we consider the system representation in~\eqref{eq:BiLinSys} but focus on the noise-free part of the dynamics since our control objective is stabilization.
-In particular, we express~\eqref{eq:BiLinSys} in terms of the \ac{OLS} estimates $\hat{A}$, $\hat{B}_0= $, $\hat{B}_1,\ldots,\hat{B}_{n_u}$ and define $\hat{A}_{ux} = $ to obtain the uncertain bilinear system
+For the controller design, we consider the system representation in~\eqref{eq:BiLinSys} but focus on the noise-free part of the dynamics, i.e., our control objective is nominal stabilization.
+In particular, we assume that the only uncertainty in the system dynamics arises from the identification error, which is common in the literature on (stochastic) data-driven control; see, e.g.,~\citet{waarde:camlibel:mesbahi:2020,martin:schon:allgower:2023b,faulwasser:ou:pan:schmitz:worthmann} and the references therein.
+More precisely, we express~\eqref{eq:BiLinSys} in terms of the \ac{OLS} estimates $\hat{A}$, $\hat{B}_0= $, $\hat{B}_1,\ldots,\hat{B}_{n_u}$ and define $\hat{A}_{ux} \coloneqq $ to obtain the uncertain bilinear system Here, $r(x,u)$ is the residual capturing the identification error resulting from the \ac{OLS} estimation and is given by